-Amanda Terranova is the Director of Marketing & Brand at Mirus Australia, a company which works on ensuring the aged care sector remains financially sustainable and focuses on the integration of people and technology.
+Amanda Jones is the Chief Marketing Officer at Mirus Australia, a company which works on ensuring the aged care sector remains financially sustainable and focuses on the integration of people and technology.

 1) To kick things off, could you tell us a little about your background and career?

 I grew up in beautiful Tasmania, Australia and have very fond memories of spending time at my Grandparents apple orchard when I was a young child.

 I have lived in Perth, Western Australia, New York USA, and currently, reside in Sydney Australia.
 Professionally, I help people connect with customers to sell their products and services.

 As a Marketing & Brand Professional with over 25 years of experience, I have been fortunate to travel, meet and work with interesting and talented people and live and work in the USA because of my career choice.

 I currently work with a privately owned technology and advisory company, named the Mirus Group which was co-founded by two energetic, fun and smart entrepreneurs.

 2) What is your current role and what does it entail on a day to day basis?

 As the Director of Marketing and Brand, I am responsible for designing and the execution of the marketing strategy to meet the commercial goals of the business.

 As I work for Entrepreneurs there is always something new and exciting waiting for my attention and support.
 I directly manage a diverse team of ages, culture, talents, and skills.